The Bankrate promise

 How much cash to keep in your MMA depends on your financial situation and the policies of your bank.

-Navy Federal Credit Union’s Chawla points out that many financial institutions require account holders to meet certain balance thresholds before they can earn interest.
+Navy Federal Credit Union’s Chawla points out that many financial institutions require account holders to meet certain balance thresholds before they can earn interest or qualify for higher interest rates.
 At Navy Federal, for example, you must deposit at least $2,500 into your MMA to earn interest.

-To earn the highest yield on a money market account, you often need to maintain a significantly higher balance.
-For example, at Discover Bank, you need a balance of at least $100,000 to get the top-tier interest rate on a money market account.
+At Discover Bank, interest is earned on all balances, but you need a balance of at least $100,000 to get the top-tier interest rate on a money market account.

-“If you are not able to meet the minimum balance requirement to earn dividends from your financial institution, a money market savings account might not make sense for you,” Chawla says.
+“If you are not able to meet the minimum balance requirement to earn dividends from your financial institution, a money market savings account might not make sense for you,” says Chawla.

 However, if you have no trouble meeting the minimum balance requirement, it could be beneficial to compare the best money market account rates with other investment opportunities that have higher earning potential – but also more risk.